zicoz18/local-subnet-development-tutorial/README.md

 - `Allowed`
   - Can send transactions

 To check the role of an address run `readAllowList` function.
-It returns 0, 1 or 2, corresponding to the roles `None`, `Minter`, and `Admin` respectively.
+It returns 0, 1 or 2, corresponding to the roles `None`, `Allowed`, and `Admin` respectively.

 ##### Interact with Native Minter

-Open [remix](remix.ethereum.org) and make sure that your metamask is using your subnet and remix's environment is using `Injected Web3`.
+Recommended file name: `INativeMinter.sol`

-Create a `INativeMinter.sol` file and put the following code inside:
+Precompile interface:

 ```
 // (c) 2022-2023, Ava Labs, Inc. All rights reserved.